 Counting on informal networks: the meaning, influence and role of the ‘nutag’-network in Mongolian managers’ thinking

-Manalsuren, S. (2022).
+Manalsuren, S. (2021).
 Counting on informal networks: the meaning, influence and role of the ‘nutag’-network in Mongolian managers’ thinking. in: Stolpe, I. and Judith, N. (ed.)
-Mongolian Notes Bonn, Germany The German-Mongolian Society.
+Horizons of Futures in Post-Utopian Mongolia Goettingen, Germany EB Verlag.

 |Editors||Stolpe, I. and Judith, N.|